 Here are just two options for the dress, but there could be more.
 She could wear the dress on its own without a jacket or cardigan and also fill in the neckline with that statement bib.

-Next up, the pants with the blush top underneath it.
-She has the option of wearing the look as a suit using the jacket or making it more casual with the cardigan.
+Next up, the pants with the blush top underneath them.
+She has the option of wearing the look like a suit using the jacket or making it more casual with the cardigan.
 She could also change up the outfits by using the long station necklace instead.

 Here again, using the blazer and the cardigan, I used the printed top underneath both pieces.
 This is why it’s so crucial that the cardigan worked with both tops.